 Since its opening, the SingleThread brand has grown from strength to strength, earning a handful of awards in the mere 20 months it has been running.
-Along with two Michelin stars, SingleThread Restaurant won the 2018 Miele One To Watch Award – one of the most prestigious awards that the World’s 50 Best bestows on restaurants.
+Along with three Michelin stars, SingleThread Restaurant won the 2018 Miele One To Watch Award – one of the most prestigious awards that the World’s 50 Best bestows on restaurants.
 The San Francisco Chronicle named SingleThread the Best New Restaurant in 2017 and the Inn-Restaurant combo won 9th place on the top 10 Reader’s Choice Best Hotel Restaurants for 2018 in USA Today.
 Even Vogue had their say before the restaurant opened its doors, naming SingleThread as America’s Most Anticipated New Restaurant of 2016.

 The happenings which lead up to Kyle entering the world of gastronomy started when he was 9 years old, when he had a sushi dinner so extraordinary that it cemented his path in becoming a chef, so that he could recreate food as delicious as the Japanese staple that he fell in love with.
 In his high school years, he apprenticed at one of the oldest Japanese restaurants in Southern California, growing a deeper respect and admiration for Japanese cuisine.
 After he finished high school, he went on to study at the Southern California School of Culinary Arts to ascertain his culinary career dream into a reality.
 Once he graduated, he trained at some impressive establishments, including Spago, the Ritz-Carlton, two Michelin-starred AOC, Lucques, and Campanile.
 Kyle also taught at his alma mater while moonlighting at Lucques and Campanile, giving back some of the well-earned knowledge to fresh culinary minds.